 On average, fellows will spend 65% of their time engaged in direct clinical service with individuals, couples, and groups.
 The remaining time will be spent in supervision, professional development activities, and completing clinical administrative duties.
-Fellows/Residents will work at least two mornings (8am or 9am), at least two evenings (until 8pm or 9pm), and a portion of one weekend day (i.e., Saturday or Sunday).
+Fellows will work at least one morning (8am or 9am), at least three evenings (until 8pm or 9pm), and a portion of one weekend day (i.e., Saturday or Sunday).
 Telehealth sessions enhance the ability for fellows and residents to design a flexible schedule that meets their needs.

-Fellows and Residents will receive up to two hours of supervision weekly plus an additional two hours of training experiences to group supervision, professional development workshops, selected readings in psychodynamic psychotherapy, case conference, and/or supervision of supervision.
+Fellows will receive up to two hours of supervision weekly plus an additional two hours of training experiences to include group supervision, professional development workshops, selected readings in psychodynamic psychotherapy, case conference, and/or supervision of supervision.

 Fellows/Residents should possess:

-- A successfully completed APA-accredited or APPIC-approved predoctoral internship or licensure as a graduate counselor or clinical social worker by start date
+- A successfully completed APA-accredited or APPIC-approved predoctoral internship by start date

 - Appreciation for and experience with the unique needs of marginalized clients of color